Skip to main content

 6. Automatic: Create a release in GitHub from main and tag artifacts of that commit with release name

-• Every weekday, at the beginning of the daily deployment, a Jenkins or GitHub Action (for vets-website and content-build) automerge job sends a link to the #vfs-platform-builds Slack channel with a diff between the last release and the most recent changes in main.
+• Every weekday, at the beginning of the daily deployment, a Jenkins or GitHub Action (for vets-website and content-build) automerge job sends a link to the #status-vets-website or #status-content-build Slack channels with the status.
 This commit reference is stored to ensure the diff and released version are deterministic.

 7. Automatic: Deploy to production using artifacts